Tony Davey

 Anthony Thomas Davey (born 15 August 1951) is a former motorcycle speedway rider from England.
 He earned 11 international caps for the England national speedway team.

 Speedway career

 Davey rode in the top tier of British Speedway from 1970 to 1980, riding for Ipswich Witches for the entire ten-year period.
 In 1972, he suffered a serious hand injury but went on to reach the final of the British Speedway Championship on three occasions in 1973, 1975 and 1978.

-He recorded two 9 plus average seasons for Ipswich; 9.93 in 1971 and 9.60 in 1978.
+Davey recorded two 9 plus average seasons for Ipswich; 9.93 in 1971 and 9.60 in 1978.

 Post speedway

-After speedway Davey joined his brother Jim in running the Evergreen Garage at Crowfield for over forty years.
+After speedway, Davey joined his brother Jim in running the Evergreen Garage at Crowfield for over forty years.